2nd Chronicles Chapter 8

 His two names mean “peaceful” and “friend of God”, both considered “predictive of the character of his reign Reign 970–931 BCE (hypothesized)For more info click here

-make to pay tribute until this day.
+made to pay tribute until this day.

-8:9 But of the sons of Israel did Solomonשְׁלֹמֹה
+8:9 But of the sons of Israel didn’t Solomonשְׁלֹמֹה

 His two names mean “peaceful” and “friend of God”, both considered “predictive of the character of his reign Reign 970–931 BCE (hypothesized)For more info click here

-8:10 And these were the chief of king Solomonשְׁלֹמֹה
+8:10 And these [were] the chief of king Solomonשְׁלֹמֹה

 His two names mean “peaceful” and “friend of God”, both considered “predictive of the character of his reign Reign 970–931 BCE (hypothesized)For more info click here